shoshanimayan/Unity-Visual-novel-tools/README.md

 includes:

-*CSVREADER.csv, scripts written in google spreadsheets can be converted to csvs, this program extracts all the relevant information as a dictionary
+*CSVREADER.cs, scripts written in google spreadsheets can be converted to csvs, this program extracts all the relevant information as a dictionary

-*Dialogue.csv, the basic structure for storing all the relevant info from the story script to be used in game
+*Dialogue.cs, the basic structure for storing all the relevant info from the story script to be used in game

 *a quickly thrown together demo of one basic way to implement and modify the scripts in unity